DaniArnaout/DaniArnaout.github.io/menu/table-view/README.md

 ### Magic (Auto data-binding)

-Follow these steps to bind data between the JSON document that you have and the respective UI elements.
+It's time to bind data between the JSON document and the UI elements.

-* Open the URL [http://docs.abstractlayer.com/demo/table-view/silicon-valley/conversations.json](http://docs.abstractlayer.com/demo/table-view/silicon-valley/conversations.json) in a browser and take a look at the format & keys.
-It's an array of conversations, each with the following keys:
+* Open the URL in a browser [http://docs.abstractlayer.com/demo/table-view/silicon-valley/conversations.json](http://docs.abstractlayer.com/demo/table-view/silicon-valley/conversations.json)
-	* name
-	* image_url
-	* last_message
-	* date

-Setup your table view attributes by doing the following:

-* Copy the URL from the browser and head back to your storyboard
+* Copy the URL

-* Click on your `UITableView` and change its class to `ALTableView` in the identity inspector
+* Go to your storyboard and click on your `UITableView` and change its class to `ALTableView` in the identity inspector

 <img width="800" alt="Table view" src="/menu/table-view/attachments/table-view-main-cptable.png">

 * Navigate to your attributes inspector, and you'll find a couple new attributes

-* Paste the URL you just copied in the new `Url` field Type in `GET` for HTTP method (Which is also the default method)
+* Paste the URL you just copied in the new `Url` field

+* Type in `GET` for HTTP method (Which is also the default method)

 <img width="800" alt="Table view" src="/menu/table-view/attachments/table-view-main-url.png">

 Your table view is now ready to process the API.
 It's time to match the `JSON keys` with the `UI elements` to fill the data automatically.

-* Start by modifying your `UIImageView` to display the user profile pic by doing the following:
 * Click on your `UIImageView` and change its class to `ALImageView` in the identity inspector

 <img width="800" alt="Table view" src="/menu/table-view/attachments/table-view-main-cpimage.png">

 * Type in `image_url` in the `Json Key` field so that Abstract Layer can automatically load the image using its URL value

 <img width="800" alt="Table view" src="/menu/table-view/attachments/table-view-main-image-url.png">

-* The name and last message labels are treated the same way:

 * Click on the name label and change its class to `ALLabel` in the identity inspector